 NEET Preparation 2025 in Last Two Months: Focus on Accuracy

-Given the negative marking scheme, accuracy is of the essence.
-For each wrong answer, there would be a negative marking of one mark.
-Hence, you must be very careful while selecting the answer to ensure that the answer is correct.
-Utilise the space for rough work to double-check the answer options.
+One mark will be deducted for every wrong answer.
+Be very careful whenever you mark answer to choose the correct answer.
+Use space for rough work to double-check your marked option.
 Before making the final entry to the OMR sheet, cross-check and revise each and every answer option to avoid silly mistakes and negative markings deduced by it.

 To avoid silly mistakes, it is best to work on the questions and write down the correct answer option separately and fill up the OMR sheet after the final revision.
 Sharing her exam taking strategy, NEET topper Karthika G Nair said, “I was a little nervous while marking the answer options on the OMR sheet.
 I did not want to make any mistake in marking the correct answer options after solving the questions correctly.
 Hence, I noted down the correct answer options separately and filled the OMR sheet very carefully after solving the paper.”